ewhanhan/Only-You-Can-Prevent-Forest-Fires-/README.md

 ## End of Game Conditions

 The game ends when the player fails to extinguish/ hush an event in the delegated time.
-The time is indicated by a decreasing coloured bar underneath the tree/ camp.
+The time is indicated by a decreasing coloured bar by the tree / camp.

 ## Objectives